Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

-The three-body cascade decays are expected to change the number of LNV signal events coming from the pair and associated production of scalars.
-Additional sources of same-sign charged leptons are present when $\Delta^{++}$ is the lightest, coming from the production and subsequent cascade decays of $\Delta^{+,\,0}$.
-Conversely, when $\Delta^{++}$ is the heaviest, the $\Delta^{\pm\pm}\rightarrow\ell^{\pm}\ell^{\prime\pm}$ final state is suppressed by cascades to $\Delta^{+,\,0}$, which have decay products that fail to pass the invariant mass cut on the $\ell^{\pm} \ell^{\prime\pm}$ system.
+Cascade decays modify the number of LNV events coming from the pair or associated production of $\Delta_L$.
+Additional sources of same-sign charged leptons are present when $\Delta^{++}$ is the lightest, coming from the production and cascade decays of $\Delta^{+,\,0}$.
+When $\Delta^{++}$ is the heaviest, the $\Delta^{\pm\pm}\rightarrow\ell^{\pm}\ell^{\prime\pm}$ final state is suppressed by cascades to $\Delta^{+,\,0}$, whose decay products fail to pass the invariant mass cut on $m_{\ell^{\pm} \ell^{\prime\pm}}$.
 The resulting sensitivity, together with current bounds from direct searches and the indirect constraints outlined above, is shown in FIG.~\ref{figLNVWinDeltam} (see also cascades sensitivities at LHC~\cite{Ashanujjaman:2021txz, Ashanujjaman:2023tlj} and $e^+ e^-$ colliders~\cite{Ashanujjaman:2022tdn}).

-{\bf Conclusions and outlook.} We investigate the prospect of observing LNV signals in the minimal Type~II seesaw framework.
-We delineate the region of parameter space where the sensitivity of current lepton number conserving searches diminishes and a genuine LNV signal becomes observable.
-A simple set of selection criteria strongly reduces the known SM backgrounds and enhances the sensitivity.
-We find encouraging prospects for searches at hadron colliders with existing LHC data, as well as its upcoming runs.
-The proposed analysis fills the remaining gap in the parameter space of current searches.
+{\bf Conclusions and outlook.} We investigate the prospect of observing LNV signals in the minimal Type~II seesaw and delineate the region of parameter space where the sensitivity of current LNC searches diminishes and a genuine LNV signal becomes observable.
+Our selection criteria strongly reduce the known SM backgrounds and enhances the sensitivity, and reveal encouraging prospects for searches at hadron colliders, filling the remaining gap of current searches.

-The $SU(2)_L$ triplet $\Delta_L$ also appears in the LRSM~\cite{Mohapatra:1980yp}.
-There, the mass splittings are large if $M_{W_R}$ is fairly light~\cite{Maiezza:2016bzp}, which leads to a lower bound for $m_{\Delta^{++}}$ at around 1~TeV if $W_R$ is accessible at the LHC, see also Ref.~\cite{Gluza:2020qrt}.
-The seesaw formula in the LRSM extends Eq.~\eqref{eqMnu} to include the usual Type~I source, spoiling the relation between $Y_\Delta$ and $v_\Delta$ and modifying the flavour structure of final-state charged leptons.
-This may shift the location of the LNV window, but the kinematics and efficiencies calculated here still apply.
-The future outlook for further enhancing the sensitivity of the LNV window parameter space includes examining the $\tau$ final states, leptonic decays of $W^{\pm}$ and $Z$ and the contributions of $\Delta^0$ and $\chi_\Delta$.
+The $\Delta_L$ also appears in the LRSM~\cite{Mohapatra:1980yp}, where the mass splittings are large if $M_{W_R}$ is fairly light~\cite{Maiezza:2016bzp}, leading to a lower bound for $m_{\Delta^{++}}$ at around 1~TeV if $W_R$ is accessible at the LHC, see also~\cite{Gluza:2020qrt}.
+The LRSM seesaw extends~\eqref{eqMnu} with another Type~I source, spoiling the relation between $Y_\Delta$ and $v_\Delta$ and modifying the flavour structure of final-state leptons.
+This shifts the location of the LNV window, whereas the kinematics and estimated efficiencies still apply.
+Future outlook for enhancing the sensitivity of the LNV window includes the $\tau$ final states, leptonic decays of $W^{\pm}$ and $Z$, and $\Delta^0, \chi_\Delta$ contributions.